covemountainsoftware/cpputest-for-qpc/README.md

 in the production target.
 CppUTest provides for the mocking capabilities to ensure that the active object under test is calling the expected APIs.

-Within this project, please see the tests for `examples/hwLockCtrlService` which provides examples of:
+Within the associated examples project, please see the tests for `examples/hwLockCtrlService` which provides examples of:
 * Testing for reaction to a published event, where the reaction is observed through a CppUTest `mock()`.